kedarmoh/FinTechProjectA/projectproposal.md

 How?

 Our program would first propose a "Sector" prompt with 1-5 sectors in the dropdown.
 TBD.
-From there there would be a list (static?) of companies to select from (this would ensure an apples to apples comparison for the stock analysis)
+From there there would be a list (static?) of companies to select from (this would ensure an apples to apples comparison for the stock analysis).
 The user could select from up to 5 companies in that specific sector to be compared.
 Our program would then take those five stocks, compute the ratios and indicators we have predetermined, set our proprietray weighting, and provide a stack rank of the stocks selected.

+Update:

+After review, we determined that our tool would be easier to both use and build if we allow an in individual to insert the stock tickers themselves.

 ## Research Questions to Answer
 For an individual interested in stocks: what stock is the best place for me to park my money, based on my sector interest?

+Update:

+What is the best company to invest in, based on a company's financial health.

 ## Datasets/Technologies to be Used
-Datasets: we'll use free/public financial APIs to pull historical data on the various stocks within the sectors.
+Datasets: We'll use free/public financial APIs to pull historical data on the various stocks within the sectors.

 Technologies: APIs, Pandas, Plotly/HvPlot

+Update:
+For an API we'll use Financial Modeling Prep ("FMP") For a library we'll use Fundamental Analysis ("FA")

 ## Breakdown of Tasks
 1. Create  list of sectors to choose from